Skip to content

 amavision headphones

-All Oculus Quest and Quest 2 headsets include an audio system that releases sound from the head strap area, which works quite well as basic, ready-to-go solution.
+All Oculus Quest and Quest 2 headsets include an audio system that releases sound from the head strap area, which works quite well as a basic, ready-to-go solution.
 Still, a lot of detailed sounds are lost with this system.
 Did you know, for instance, there are ambient sounds in the home area of Oculus Quest?
 You might not hear that with the out-of-the-box audio experience on Quest.

 If you have a Quest 2, we recommend these $20 earbuds from Amavision instead (pictured above), subject to stock availability.
 They’re designed so that the left ear cord is shorter, as it’s the side closest to the headphone jack.

-Have you found any other accessories that improved your experience with Oculus Quest?
-Let us know in the comments.
-This article was originally published on June 5, 2020, and updated with new accessories and other changes on August 15, 2020, March 10, 2021, August 18, 2021 and most recently on October 12, 2021.
+This article was originally published on June 5, 2020, and updated with new accessories and other changes on August 15, 2020, March 10, 2021, August 18, 2021, and October 12, 2021.
+This was most recently updated on July 3, 2024, though recommendations remain unchanged.

 Weekly Newsletter